DanielOgorchock/ST_Anything/Arduino/libraries/SmartThings/README.md

 ## Overview
 SmartThings library consists of:
 - Arduino SmartThings*.h and .cpp files to implement the class hierarchy show above.
-- In the `examples` folder, sample sketches for using the Arduino/ThingShield, Arduino/EthernetW5100, and NodeMCU ESP8266.
+- In the `examples` folder, sample sketches for using the Arduino/ThingShield, Arduino/EthernetW5100, Arduino/ESP-01, and NodeMCU ESP8266.
   - SmartThings_On_Off_LED_ThingShield
   - SmartThings_On_Off_LED_EthernetW5100
+  - SmartThings_On_Off_LED_WiFiEsp
   - SmartThings_On_Off_LED_ESP8266WiFi
-- In the `extras` folder, two SmartThings Groovy Device Handlers to be used with the example sketches above -On_Off_LED_ThingShield.device.groovy for use with a ThingShield -On_Off_LED_Ethernet.device.groovy for use with either an Arduino/W5100 combo OR a NodeMCU ESP8266 board
+- In the `extras` folder, two SmartThings Groovy Device Handlers to be used with the example sketches above -On_Off_LED_ThingShield.device.groovy for use with a ThingShield -On_Off_LED_Ethernet.device.groovy for use with an Arduino/W5100 combo OR Arduino/ESP-01 combo OR a NodeMCU ESP8266 board

 ##SmartThings Library Installation Instructions